 In addition to a month's free accommodation while settling in to the field-based scheme, which can take place at various locations across the country, there's a £25,500 starting salary plus perks such as a company car.

-To be in with a shout for the job, you should be expecting a 2:1 degree or above and meet the closing date of Monday 6 February 2017 for the September 2017 start.
-You can apply through the graduate marketing page on Mbcareersandjobs.com.
+To be in with a shout for the job, you should be expecting a 2:1 degree or above.
+Applications for the 2018 intake will be accepted from September 2017.
+You can then apply through the graduate marketing page on Mbcareersandjobs.com.

 Marketing programmes in other sectors